Letter of Administration Lawyers Sydney NSW

 2

-Our lawyers prepare all required court forms, including the online notice, the summons, and the detailed affidavit proving the family tree.
+Our lawyers prepare all court forms, including the online notice, summons, & affidavit proving the family tree.

 3

-We lodge the complete application for Letters of Administration with the Supreme Court of NSW on your behalf, ensuring full legal compliance.
+We lodge the complete application with the Supreme Court, ensuring full legal compliance to avoid delays.

 4